- Numbers 13:1-15:41

 The other 10 did not believe because they were looking in their own flesh about how they could fail.
 Why?
-Because they believed they were not strong enough.
+The other 10 believed they were not strong enough.
 Correct!
 They were not strong enough.
 However, as we learned last week, what we do is not by might, nor by power, but by the Spirit says the Lord.

-We find that Rahab and all her household would be saved if they didn’t break the oath and did exactly as the two spies directed.
+Rahab and all her household would be saved if they didn’t break the oath and did exactly as the two spies directed.
 Rahab agreed.
-This week we are learning what it means to make an oath, live by faith, obey, and trust the one who created us in His image.
+We are learning what it means to make an oath, live by faith, obey, and trust the one who created us in His image.

 For who were those who heard and yet rebelled?
 Was it not all those who left Egypt led by Moses?
 And with whom was he provoked for forty years?
 Was it not with those who sinned, whose bodies fell in the wilderness?
 And to whom did he swear that they would not enter his rest, but to those who were disobedient?
 So we see that they were unable to enter because of unbelief. - Hebrews 3:7-19

 Finally, in the book of Hebrews, we are reminded, “For if we are faithful to the end, trusting God just as firmly as when we first believed, we will share in all that belongs to Christ.” – Hebrews 10:14.
 Wasn’t it the people who disobeyed Him?
 So we see that because of their unbelief they were not able to enter His rest. - Hebrews 10:18 – 19.

 Yes, we live in the age of Grace.
 However, if we disobey, God will have to correct us like a father corrects his child.
 Our job is to stay in a place where we are not falling into unbelief and disobedience.
 As the hymn says, “Trust and obey for there is no other way”...